-Yet despite the intentions behind the JDM, the practical usefulness of it as a decision making tool has not been tested.
+Yet despite the intentions behind the JDM, the practical usefulness of it as a decision-making tool has not been tested.
 For example, could the dilemma outlined above be resolved with agreement from all three response agencies?
 Or might role-specific priorities interfere with collective aims, leading to disagreements and delayed response?
-For example, in the above scenario the Police commander might want a cordoned area so that her firearms team can operate without fearing risk to additional emergency responders, whereas the Ambulance commander may want to do whatever it takes to access and treat casualties.
+In the above scenario, the Police commander might want a cordoned area so that her firearms team can operate without fearing risk to additional emergency responders, whereas the Ambulance commander may want to do whatever it takes to access and treat casualties.

 - The core goals of the JDM – to ‘save life’ and ‘reduce harm’ – are psychologically incompatible.
 ‘Save life’ guides thinking on how to take action to make a positive impact on the situation, whereas ‘reduce harm’ guides thinking on how to avoid creating a negative impact on the situation.
 This delays decisions as commanders try to achieve two contrasting goals.

-- There are several key challenges within incident decision-making, which can be themed into two categories: (i) endogenous uncertainties, relating to the features of the incident itself, for example managing the public inside and outside the incident as well as potential media intrusion; and (ii) exogenous uncertainties, relating to the features of the organisation/team attending the incident, such as miscommunication between teams or misunderstanding each other’s responsibilities.
+- There are several key challenges within incident decision-making, which can be themed into two categories: 'endogenous uncertainties', relating to the features of the incident itself, for example managing the public inside and outside the incident as well as potential media intrusion; and 'exogenous uncertainties', relating to the features of the organisation/team attending the incident, such as miscommunication between teams or misunderstanding each other’s responsibilities.

-We also made three practical recommendations based on our research:
+We also make three practical recommendations based on our research:

-- Training to enhance anticipation of ‘least worst’ decision making could help commanders better cope with difficult decision trade-offs.
+- Training to enhance the anticipation of ‘least-worst’ decision making could help commanders better cope with difficult decision trade-offs.

-- Training that specifically focuses on teamwork (as opposed to technical skills) will increase the resilience of the multi-team network.
+- Training that focuses explicitly on teamwork (as opposed to technical skills) will increase the resilience of the multi-team network.